JoshMarino/gazebo_and_ros_control/README.md

 in order to parse URDF files in Indigo.

-Using Gazebo plugins with ROS tutorial talked about plugins available in gazebo_plugins.
-Two plugins for the camera and hokuyo laser were explained in the `rrbot.gazebo` file.

-Last, in the ROS Control tutorial, ros_control with a gazebo plug-in was used to simulate a robot's controllers.
-A .yaml configuratiom file was first described within a roslaunch file loading the ros parameters.
-Next, the launch file was roslaunched and the position of the joints was controlled by publishing to their corresponding topic and through using rqt_gui.

-#### Tutorial Changes for ROS Indigo ####
-The only change we found from following the third tutorial on ROS Control, was the following in `rrbot.xacro` lines 3-5 and 14-16, denoted with ##change##.
+In order to successfuly complete the thrid tutorial on ROS Control in Indigo, an adjustment needs to be made in the  `rrbot.xacro` files.
+The ammendments are shown below in lines 3-5 and 14-16, denoted with ##change##.

 ```
 1)  <transmission name="tran1">